stephenzac/stephenzac/README.md

 👋 Hello there!
-I'm Stephen, a fourth year student at the University of California, Irvine, pursuing my Bachelor's in Computer Science.
+I'm Stephen, a recent Computer Science graduate the University of California, Irvine.

 <!--
 **stephenzac/stephenzac** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.